 - Formulation – a finely-milled loose powder that comes in a sifter pot.
 It consists of just a few mineral ingredients and usually has no fragrance or preservative.

-- Skin Types – good on most skin types, though very dry skin may find it emphasises the dryness.
-Mineral foundation only has a few ingredients, making it less likely to cause an allergic reaction or sensitivity issue than other types of foundation.
-However, bismuth oxychloride is a controversial ingredient found in some brands and is linked to causing issues for those with sensitive skin.
-Most likely people won’t be bothered by it, but if you do have sensitive skin, it is best to avoid those products that include this ingredient.
+- Skin Types – good on most skin types – though people with very dry skin may find it emphasises the dryness.
+A loose mineral foundation only has a few ingredients, making it less likely to cause an allergic reaction or sensitivity issue than other foundation types.
+However, bismuth oxychloride is a controversial ingredient found in some brands, linked to causing problems for those with sensitive skin.
+Most likely, people won’t be bothered by it, but if you do have sensitive skin, it is best to avoid those products that include this ingredient.

 - Finish – natural sheen or matte.
 A finishing mineral product can also be used over the top of the mineral foundation to matte it down.